Today we are sharing 10 toddler parenting tips. We learned these tips while raising our toddlers.

 Yelling and harsh tones are ineffective in the long term.

 There are times when you must be firm, but try to remain calm and speak softly.

 Avoid baby talk with your toddler.
 Speak clearly and say exactly what you mean.

 5. Be a good role model.

-Always remember that you are your child’s primary role model.
-They are always watching you and learning from you.
+Always remember that you are your child’s number one role model.

 6. Reward good behavior.

-7. Avoid “NO” Whenever Possible
+7. Avoid saying “NO” whenever possible

-Look around the house and remove any items or temptations that are frequently causing you to have to say “No”, “Don’t Touch” or “Stay Away” etc.
+Look around the house and remove any items or temptations that are frequently causing you to have to say “No”, “Don’t Touch” or “Stay Away” etc..

 8. Watch the amount of screen time you allow.